Frequently Asked Questions

 With two-thirds of our production run going into schools and training free-of-charge, we aim to raise sufficient revenue from the sale of the other third to underpin a second production run.

 Orders are normally by payment in advance either through our on-line Shop or by invoice.

 More details can be found on our SHOP page.

 We have been commissioned to create locally customised versions for the Humber, Peel Ports, PD Ports, AF Blakemore and Kenya.
 Such games are ideal for distributing to local schools and colleges as well as using within in-house training programmes or for use as a novel corporate gift!

 With global supply chains at the heart of the game, Business on the Move lends itself to different versions.
 We are already working very closely with a fellow Director in Adelaide to develop an Australian version.
 See his NewsDesk article for more details.

-Given the number of games already purchased from around the world we are now planning a new Global edition for release in the latter half of 2016.
+Given the number of games already purchased from around the world we are now planning a new Global edition for release during 2018.
 See our GLOBAL page for more details.

 Pages 23-25 of the booklet, ‘Guide to Delivering Learning’ which accompanies the game, provide a number of options.
 Introducing the ‘Productivity Gain’ cards and/or the ‘Green Dice’ (explained on page 25) are relatively gentle ways of increasing the challenge to players at Level 1.

 How to progress beyond Level 1 is very much a matter of choice.
 It is not strictly necessary to graduate one level at a time from Level 1 through to 7.